hrafeiro/hrafeiro.github.io/_pages/cv.md

 {% include base_path %}

-Education
+Academic degrees
 ======
-# * Habilitation in Mathematics, University of Aveiro, 2021
+* Agregação in Mathematics, University of Aveiro, 2021
-# * доктор физико-математических наук, Academy of Sciences of Uzbekistan , 2021.
+* д.ф.-м.н., Academy of Sciences of Uzbekistan , 2021
-* Doctorate in Mathematics, University of Algarve, 2010
+* Ph.D. in Mathematics, University of Algarve, 2010
-* Bachelor in Mathematics, University of Algarve, 2006